Introduction to the conferenceDOI

 About the authors

-Martina Droth is is Deputy Director of Research and Curator of Sculpture at the Yale Center for British Art
+Martina Droth is Deputy Director of Research, Exhibitions and Publications, and Curator of Sculpture, at the Yale Center for British Art, New Haven.
+She is co-editor of the born-digital, peer-reviewed journal British Art Studies, and chair of the Association of Research Institutes in Art History.

 - 28 November 2016